 Page speed is definitely one of the largest factors search engines look at when determining Search Engine Optimisation results.
 Google, Yahoo, and Bing now take into consideration how long a site loads in full before letting them appear on the first page.
 Logically, the more efficient your site loads, the higher your chances of climbing the SERPs ladder.

 Google image searching is another factor that’s just as vital.
 When a site is supported by a CDN, pictures load faster because of its inherent technology.
 This also contributes, very largely, too, to a site’s SEO performance.
 The better your chances of appearing on the first or second page, the more likely it is for you to broaden your global appeal and hopefully, make conversions.

-If you partner with belugaCDN, then you’ll definitely understand how CDNs are more feasible than you believe.
+If you partner with belugaCDN, then you’ll definitely understand how CDNs work and are more feasible than you believe.
 CDNs aren’t always tied to hefty price tags.
-BelugaCDN has some of the friendliest rates you’ll see around.
+BelugaCDN has some of the friendliest races you’ll see around.
 Visit their site and you can quickly assess how much bang you’re getting for your back versus other CDN providers.

 The cost of bandwidth, too, is generally cheaper than that of traditional hosting providers.
 Ultimately, CDNs are also pegged to take, at the very least, more than 60% of the load from origin servers.
 This already saves website owners a lot of money.

 While a CDN can be advantageous to anyone with websites, it’s also important to understand it helps, all the more, websites that have a steady and growing visitorship from all around the world, if not from selected countries and regions only.